Steve Wozniak Streams Live Tonight

 FEBRUARY 24, 2010

 Global chat rooms, once called social media , emerged as billions of silent discussions criss-crossed space and time, eliminating distance, a world of timeless conversations.
 Some called it the “university of the sky ; others, the “artificial intelligence Internet.
-And there was consensus by the 8 billion people sharing the planet about the simplicity of MAS.
+All became real.
+Reality became anything people wanted it to be.
+What do you think about this post?

 Erik Duval’s Weblog